phoqe/Fackla/readme.md

 You’ll need to add your secret access token in the `cred.properties` file.
 It’s read from the project-level `build.gradle` file.
 Make sure to keep it **secret**.

-## Usage

-Long press a point on the map to change your location to the point’s coordinates.

 ## Contributing

 Use **Issues** for any questions, problems, bugs, or feature requests.
 If you’ve already fixed something, submit a **Pull Request**.
 There is no style guide or anything resembling a Contributors Guide.
 Include what you deem necessary.

-## Governance

-Fackla isn’t a big project.
-Mapbox, Google Play Developer, and Firebase is controlled by [@phoqe](https://github.com/phoqe).
-Everything else is in this repository.

 ## Future Improvements